EndeavorEverlasting/NodeWeaver/CONTRIBUTING.md

-# Contributing to TopicSense
+# Contributing to NodeWeaver

-Thank you for your interest in contributing to TopicSense!
+Thank you for your interest in contributing to NodeWeaver!
 This document provides guidelines and information for contributors.

 ## Table of Contents